abuiles/ember-101/using-query-params-to-drive-our-application-state.md

 });
 ~~~~~~~~

-Now every time we change `sortBy` or `sortAscending` the model hook
+Now every time we change `sortBy` or `sortAscending`, the model hook
 for **app/routes/friends/index.js** will be called, making requests to
-the API similar `/api/v4/friends?sortBy=fullName&sortAscending=true`.
+the API similar. `/api/v4/friends?sortBy=fullName&sortAscending=true`.

 ## Further Reading

-Query parameters is one of the best documented features on Ember, we
+Query parameters is one of the best documented features on Ember.
+We
-recommend the official guides for more information [http://emberjs.com/guides/routing/query-params/](http://emberjs.com/guides/routing/query-params/).
+recommend the official guide for more information: [http://emberjs.com/guides/routing/query-params/](http://emberjs.com/guides/routing/query-params/).

 X>## Tasks
-X>Use query parameters on articles index to show or hide articles
+X>Use query parameters on the articles index to show or hide articles
-X>depending on their state, if the query parameter `showReturned` is
+X>depending on their state.
+If the query parameter `showReturned` is
-X>true then all the articles are displayed otherwise show the only the
+X>true, then all the articles are displayed.
+Otherwise, only the
-X>ones in state `borrowed`.
+X>ones in the `borrowed` state are shown.
 X>
 X> Tip: We can have a computed property called `filteredResults` on the
-X> controller which updates if `showReturned` changes, also see [Ember.Enumerable#filterBy](http://emberjs.com/api/classes/Ember.Enumerable.html#method_filterBy).
+X> controller that updates if `showReturned` changes.
+See also: [Ember.Enumerable#filterBy](http://emberjs.com/api/classes/Ember.Enumerable.html#method_filterBy).